 Now that my daughters are getting older, I’m getting more and more festive during each holiday that passes.
 I know that things can get way out of control and that certain holidays don’t really warrant any fan fair.
 Before having children, I’d agree whole-heartedly that anything inflatable was cheesy and unbecoming and decorating at any time other than Christmas is just over the top.

 Even with Easter, once I was an adult there hasn’t been much decorating that’s been done.
-Yes, we still celebrated but before kids I didn’t put a lot of effort into anything other than eating copious amounts of Cadbury Creme Eggs or again, taking funny pictures of my English Bulldogs in costume.
+Yes, we still celebrated but before kids I didn’t put a lot of effort into anything other than eating copious amounts of Cadbury Creme Eggs or again, putting costumes on my bulldogs.

 But I wanted something a little more.
 Something a little more me and a little more sophisticated and adult.
 So came the inspiration for these glitter decorated Easter eggs.
 This project is really quite simple, takes minimal time, and money but is beautiful and unique – my idea of a perfect craft!